apptentive/apptentive-ios/README.md

+# PrefixedJSONKit

+PrefixedJSONKit is a fork of JSONKit which prefixes the symbols in JSONKit for easy embedding in static libraries to avoid conflicts with other uses of JSONKit in the same library.

 # JSONKit

 JSONKit is dual licensed under either the terms of the BSD License, or alternatively under the terms of the Apache License, Version 2.0.<br />